 Free shipping is a big deal—especially around the holidays.
 In fact, our study found that only 20% of people will pay for shipping.
 Celebrate Free Shipping Day with these social media ideas:

 - Offer free shipping and promote it on social media.
 Make a cute graphic on Canva to spread the word.
-(We made three free shipping Canva templates for you!)
+(We made three free shipping Canva templates for you!
+And we created a guide for how to use Canva here.)

 - If you offer free shipping year-round or on specific purchases, make sure to highlight that on social for this day.